olimorris/onedarkpro.nvim/README.md

 theme = "onedark",
 ```

-If no value is specified, the value of `vim.o.background` will be used to set the theme with dark for `onedark` and light for `onelight`.
-For greater customisation with the `vim.o.background` option, the theme allows for default dark and light versions to be set:
+If no value is specified, the value of `vim.o.background` will be used to set the theme with dark setting `onedark` and light setting `onelight`.
+For greater customisation with the `vim.o.background` option, default dark and light themes can be set:

 ```lua
 dark_theme = "onedark_vivid",